-Entering his seventh year as the Director of Athletics at Seattle University, William (Bill) Hogan has already made a significant impact not only on the athletics program, but within the university as a whole.
+Entering his eighth year as the Director of Athletics at Seattle University, William (Bill) Hogan has already made a significant impact not only on the athletics program, but within the university as a whole.
 Thanks to his leadership, the department has stabilized and grown over the past six years, and he's overseen some of the most successful years in school history, both athletically and academically.

 Most importantly, he spearheaded the move by the University to return to Division I status, including finding a conference home for Seattle U's sports.
 Starting July 1, 2012, 17 of the school's 20 sports will compete as part of the Western Athletic Conference, while men's soccer and men's swimming will continue to participate in the Mountain Pacific Sports Federation.
 He has also overseen the addition of six sports over the past six years, including the newest inclusion of women's rowing, which will compete as a Division I independent in 2012-13.

-Cameron Dollar is in his fourth season as head coach at Seattle University.
+Cameron Dollar is in his fifth season as head coach at Seattle University.
 In just a short span of time, he has shown why many college basketball writers consider him one of the rising stars in the coaching industry.

 Dollar took a squad of several newcomers through the 2011-12 season, competing with powerhouse programs such as Virginia and Washington.
 The team got rolling midway through the season, winning nine of its last 12 contests, including eight in a row at KeyArena.
 Thanks in part to Dollar's coaching, Aaron Broussard established himself as one of the best players in program history, finishing his career 13th on the school's all-time scoring list.
 Cervante Burrell improved significantly during his three seasons playing under Dollar, and Eric Wallace made an important contribution to the team's success after transferring in from DePaul for his senior season.

-Craig Nisgor just completed his second season as head coach of the Seattle U men’s and women’s swimming teams.
+Craig Nisgor just completed his third season as head coach of the Seattle U men’s and women’s swimming teams.
 Over the past two years, the teams have set seven school records and compiled numerous personal best times as he has overseen the transition into the Western Athletic Conference (women) and the Mountain Pacific Sports Federation (men).
 In addition, he coached Kevlyn Richards to a qualifying time for the 2012 United States Olympic Swim Trials and to a second-place finish in the 100 breaststroke at the 2013 WAC Championships, the highest individual finish for a Redhawk swimmer at the conference championships this season.

 He stabilized the Seattle U swim program,